 This scratching post offers both carpeting and sisal.

 This cat toy is a favourite.
 The centre is made of corrugated cardboard (perfect for scratching) and replacement cardboard inserts can be purchased separately when this one wears out.

 The palm tree offers a real tree trunk as well as carpeted "fronds".

 So I was organizing all of my kitten pictures last night, and zoomed in on this one ...
 Is it just me?
 Or does this marking on one of Taz's kittens look like a flower?

 Here's a great little video from 2007 that was produced in cooperation with North America's top breeders.
 It provides insights into the history, temperament, sociability and life span of Bengal cats.

 Hello from BoroBengals and welcome!
 It's a pleasure to finally be doing what I love - raising these beautiful cats and being able to share them with the world.
 I will be posting regularly, to share with you about Bengal care, new kitten pictures, fun facts, and cat tips in general.
-Please interact with our website and Facebook page - like, comment, and share!
+Please interact with our website, comment, and share!
 Your questions and comments are welcome!